mixmesh/player/README.md

 end-users with mail access on the epedemic network.

-A player's characteristics can be configured using a players configuration directive in Obscrete's configuration files as seen in ./obscrete/etc/*.conf.
+A player's characteristics can be configured using a players configuration directive in Mixmesh's configuration files as seen in ./mixmesh/etc/*.conf.

 It is possible to start many players on a single Erlang node, i.e. you start several player_sup supervisors.
 This is what the